 Let’s break down what that does:

-• If the F key is pressed, toggle the value. ! negates a boolean value, so that’ll toggle between true and false.
+• If the F key is pressed, toggle fullscreen on the engine.

 That’s it!
 Not too shabby.